 Your purchase habits and even browsing history are not going unnoticed.
 Amazon already uses that information to help provide you with better recommendations for products you may want to have right away or later.
 Amazon is arguably the world’s greatest organizer of consumer data - both purchasing and intent - already.
 Adding fresh groceries and the power of a well established brand such as Whole Foods, offers a whole new level for the technology giant to compete at and a segway into the $800 billion dollar annual food and beverage marketplace.

 Whole Food data helps Amazon understand the grocery buying habits, patterns and preferences of customers.
-The company can better see the connections between different product purchases across categories.
-All of this data provides more insight into the needs and wants of customers.
+This insight adds to Amazon's ability to see the connections between different product purchases across categories.
+All of this data in turn, provides more insight into the needs and wants of customers.

 Existing Whole Foods customers also are considerably more affluent than shoppers at other grocery stores, with $1000/month available in discretionary income on average, according to Business Insider.
 Upselling new products is a natural next step, as well as offering convenient delivery services same day through Prime Now or in the next two to three days via Amazon Prime.